AlecM33/Werewolf/README.md

 An online multiplayer version of the social deception game Werewolf.

 This is a Javascript application running on a node express server.
 I am using the socket.io package as a wrapper for Javascript Websocket.
+This was built from scratch as a learning project.

 This is meant to facilitate the game in a real-life social setting and provide utility/convenience - not control all aspects of the game flow.
 The app allows players to create or join a game lobby where state is synchronized.
 The creator of the game will have built a deck with certain roles in it, and once the game begins, this deck will be randomly dealt to all participants.